Getting Started - Preparing for IRB Submission

 PI or Co/Sub-investigator

-PI, all Co/Sub-Investigators, Hospital Service Chief (for The MED studies), Dept. Chair if PI is a UT student/fellow/resident/employee/faculty member, & Faculty Advisor if PI is a student, fellow, or resident
+PI, all Co/Sub-Investigators, Hospital Service Chief (for Regional One Health studies), Dept. Chair if PI is a UT student/fellow/resident/employee/faculty member, & Faculty Advisor if PI is a student, fellow, or resident

 Revisions (Form 2), Continuation (Form 3), Adverse Events (Form 4x), etc.